 Should You Park Hop?

 We like the flexibility of park hopping.
 It comes in handy if you have already done everything you wanted to do in a park and want to head to the other park.
 It also can provide better flexibility when making reservations.
-Maybe Disneyland Park is not available with a 1-park ticket, but if you start in Disney California Adventure with a hopper, you can access Disneyland at 11 a.m. (and vice-versa).
-Or when making dining reservations.
-You can only get the restaurant you want one day, but you're starting in the other park.
-If you're hopping, you can still make your reservations for lunch or dinner.
+Maybe Disneyland Park is not available with a 1-park ticket, but if you start in Disney California Adventure with a hopper, you can access Disneyland as soon as the park gates open.

 Let's say the fireworks get canceled on your Disneyland day.
 With a park hopper, you might get another shot to see them the next day.

-If you are on a budget, park hopping is, however, an easy thing to cut out to save money.
-You can focus on one park per day.
+On the other hand, recent price increases have made park hopping a good place to cut to reduce your costs.
+So a 1-park ticket will lower your spending.
+If you are on a budget, skip the park hopping and focus on one park per day.
 We'd say to spend two-thirds of your time at Disneyland Park and one-third at Disney California Adventure.
 Disneyland is bigger and has more rides and things to do.
 At holiday time or during a festival, add an extra day or a half day at Disney California Adventure since there is so much to do in terms of added food and entertainment.

 Are You Debating Between Four and Five Days?
 Get a Fifth Day Free!